httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The user agent MUST limit the maximum value of the Expires attribute.
 The limit MUST NOT be greater than 400 days (34560000 seconds) in the future.
+The limit SHOULD NOT be fewer than 7 days (604800 seconds) in the future.
 The RECOMMENDED limit is 400 days in the future, but the user agent MAY adjust the limit to be less (see {{cookie-policy}}).
 Expires attributes that are greater than the limit MUST be reduced to the limit.